-- 1. Notify EBR of any change of address. - Obtain the correct claim form from either your campus Human Resources/l Benefits office or the EBR Web site. - 3.
-Indicate the business name of your employer, your name, and actual Social Security number. - 4.
+- 1. Notify FlexConnect at Insurance Coordinators of MT of any change of address. - 2.
+Obtain the correct claim form from either your campus Human Resources Benefits office or the Insurance Coordinators of MT Web site. - 3.
+Indicate the campus name, your name, and actual Social Security number. - 4.
 Provide information regarding the expenses for which you wish to be reimbursed on the claim form including: date of service, Provider, description of expenses, person for whom the expenses were incurred, and the amount of out-of-pocket expenses.
-Attach documentation to support the data on the claim form - 5.
+Attach documentation to support the data on the claim form. - 5.
 Make a copy of the claim form and all associated documentation for your records.
-Mail is occasionally lost by the Postal Service, and faxes sometimes do not come through. - Mail claims to Employee Benefits Resources, LLP, P.O.
-Box 1193, Helena, Montana 59624, or fax to (406) 442-5089.
-Claims may also be dropped off at our Helena, Montana, office located at 828 Great Northern Boulevard, - Third Floor. - 7 Carefully review account balances on claim check stubs. - 8.
+Mail is occasionally lost by the Postal Service, and faxes sometimes do not come through. - Mail claims to Flex Connect, P.O.
+Box 2019, Helena, Montana 59624, or fax to (406) 495-3669.
+Claims may also be dropped off at our Helena, Montana, office located at 55 West 14th Street, Suite 103. - 7 Carefully review account balances on claim check stubs. - 8.
 Remember that the date of the service for which reimbursement is being claimed must be within the Benefit Year (or, if applicable, the two and a half month extension period described below). - 9.
-Remember that there is only a 90-day period following the Benefit Year (and two and a half month extension period, if applicable) in which to submit claims.
+Remember that all claims must be faxed or postmarked by September 30 following the Benefit Year in order to be eligible for reimbursement.